-The Golden Cane Palm is one of the most popular and attractive palms with golden stems and yellow-green fronds.
+The Gold Cane Palm is one of the most popular and attractive palms with golden stems and yellow-green fronds.
 Also known as the Butterfly Palm, the leaves curve upwards in multiple stems to create a butterfly look.
 The Golden Cane Palm is very adaptable and can be grown in full sun to part shade or in a bright spot indoors.
 It will give any corner a touch of natural and tropical detail.
+If you are a palm plant lover, check out our best-selling large Golden Cane Palm!

 Here’s how to care for your Golden Cane Palm.

-Keep the soil evenly moist, not soggy, in spring to autumn.
+Keep the soil evenly moist, but not soggy.
 Water the soil thoroughly and wait for the water to drain through, then empty any excess water sitting in the saucer.
-Reduce watering in winter by allowing the top 3-5cm of soil to dry out before watering again.
+Allow the top 3-5cm of soil to dry out before watering again.
+Reduce watering in the cooler months.

 Tip: the top of the soil may look dry but it can be wet beneath, so before watering your plant, dip your finger into the soil to feel the level of moisture.
-Do not water if it feels soggy.
+If it feels soggy, wait for a few days and check again.
+Overwatering can lead to root rot, so it’s important to let the soil dry out slightly between waterings.

 Temperature & Humidity